skitzoid/Box2D-MT/README.md

 It requires a somewhat modern compiler, since it relies on C++11's thread support library.

-Before using Box2D-MT, you should be familiar with Box2D.
+Before using Box2D-MT, you should be familiar with Box2D, and multi-threading.

 For help with Box2D, please visit http://www.box2d.org.
 There is a forum there where you may post your questions.